chevcast/poker-engine/README.md

 // player 2 is first to act on the flop. table.currentActor.checkAction();

-// player 3 decideds to open the bet on the flop. table.currentActor.betAction(20);
+// player 3 decides to open the bet on the flop. table.currentActor.betAction(20);

 // player 1 raises.